Introduction

 7. Collect and Analyze Data: Implement data collection and analysis systems.
 This might involve using software, sensors, or good old-fashioned spreadsheets.

-8. Regular Monitoring and Review: Keep an eye on your KPIs.
-Regularly review them to track your progress and assess whether you’re meeting your targets.
+8. Regular Monitoring and Review: Monitor your KPIs and review them regularly to assess your progress and whether you’re meeting your targets.

 9. Communication is Key: Share your KPI information with your team and clients.
 It’s all about transparency and collaboration.